There are many ways you can reduce stress from the comfort of your own home while social distancing.

 Saying no to additional or unimportant requests will keep stress and anxiety levels lowered, and will even help you develop more self-confidence.

 Midlife stress is a common issue and can be dealt with quite well.
-Sometimes, just making the time to read a book, take a walk, have a cup of green tea, or relax in a warm bath will be enough to do amazing things to your mind and body.
+Sometimes, just taking the time to read a book, take a walk, have a cup of green tea, or relax in a warm bath will be enough to do amazing things to your mind and body.

 If you believe you are suffering from chronic stress, it is important to consult your primary care physician.
-Many of the symptoms associated with stress can be attributed with other ailments that may need to be looked at more closely.
+Many of the symptoms associated with stress can be attributed to other ailments that may need to be looked at more closely.
 If necessary, your doctor can recommend a therapist to help you cope emotionally with your stress.